Trump Accuses China Of Trying To Interfere In Midterm Elections, Citing Trade Dispute

 "They do not want me or us to win because I am the first president to ever challenge China on trade, and we are winning on trade," Trump continued.
 "We are winning at every level."

 It's unclear whether Trump might have been referring to China's targeting of U.S. products from Republican strongholds in retaliation for U.S. tariffs on Chinese imports.
-In several rounds of tariffs, the U.S.has targeted Chinese goods ranging from handbags to toilet paper, while China has targeted U.S. products from soybean and corn to whiskey and cars.
+In several rounds of tariffs, the U.S. has targeted Chinese goods ranging from handbags to toilet paper, while China has targeted U.S. products from soybean and corn to whiskey and cars.

 "We don't want them to meddle or interfere in our upcoming election," Trump said.